bryce-hoehn/automated-jellyfin-guide/README.md

 2. Click on Tool > Options
 3. Go to the Advanced tab
 4. Change Network interface from Any to the interface corresponding to your VPN (probably something like tun0)

-### Change default login (Optional)

-On startup qBittorrent will generate a random password.
-You can find it by running `docker logs qbittorrent`, and can then change it in the webui:

-1. Navigate to Tools > Options > WebUI > Authentication
-2. Enter a secure username and password.

 ## Prowlarr